josharrington/devops-upgrade/starter-project/README.md

 Because a DevOps Engineer is not an entry-level position, you need to be able to demonstrate your skills to employers to make it in this field.
 You will need to show off your skills in systems management, networking, development, and release management.
 The projects in this repo will give you some foundations to build on and let you build a portfolio to exhibit your new-found skillset.

-This is *not* a comprehensive guide on everything you need to know, it is only a starting point.
+This is *not* a comprehensive guide on everything you need to know, it is only a rough outline to get you familiar with much of the typical work in this field.

 # Part 0 - Requirements